Version: SMASH-3.3

 Output block header

-The ASCII initial conditions output is, similar to the OSCAR output, based on a block structure, where each block consists of 1 event.
+The initial conditions output for vHLLE is, similar to the OSCAR output, based on a block structure, where each block consists of 1 event (multiple ensembles, if used, are separated as well).
 The header for a new event is structured as follows:

 where